troyzhxu/bean-searcher/README.md

 But Bean Searcher can：

-### 💥 Achieved in just one line of code
+### 💥 Achieved with one line of code

-无论简单还是复杂，Bean Searcher 都只需一行代码：
+Whether simple or complex of requirements, Bean Searcher requires only one line of code

 ```java
 @RestController